RolandStuder/jeizinen-meteor/index.md

 This will output a list of 10 names (only if you assign it a random or a pick attribute). **This data is saved and will not change, if you switch between pages.** However if you reload a page, the collections are reset.

 <a name="importData"> </a>

-### adding data with CSV or YAML files
+### with CSV or YAML files

 Any CSV or YAML you put in the directory `public/data` will be read and put into a collection.
-For example if you put a file `csvImport.csv` in that folder.
-You will be able to use its data from a template with the `#{{collection}}`-helper with the filename of the CSV (without the extension).
+For example if you put a file like `people.csv` in that folder.
+You will be able to use its data from a template with the expresssion `#{{collection name="people"}}`.
 Any data of any column can now be used within that wrapper (do not use spaces or special characters in the columns names though).

 	{{#collection name="csvImport"}}
 		{{columnName}} // no need for field name="columnname" if the data already exists
 		{{field name="notInCSV" pick="0,1"}} // you can mix existing data, with newly created random data.
 	{{/collection}}

-### going from a list to a detail view
+### from a list to a detail view

 Of course sometimes we just want to see one entry of a list.
 You do this by using the wrapper '{{#document}}'.
 Any link that is clicked in a collection-helper automatically sets a hidden session variable, that the clicked element is the current element.
 So you can link to a detail page and it will automatically show the correct document.